Rerwick and Spiggie Beach

 The panoramic image above shows Muckle Sound – Rerwick bay is to the far right, and the island of Colsay in the background and to the left is Cloki Stack, at the northwest corner of Fora Ness.
 Further to the left but not visible on the image above would be the Bay of Scousburgh, Scousburgh Sand, Spiggie beach, Spiggie loch and Spiggie Hotel.

 The Rerwick sand is located near the small village of Rerwick.
 As access to the beach is difficult, seals feel safe to haul out on the sand, sometimes in large numbers.
-Therefore, the road above Rerwick is a super spot for seal watchers!
+The road above Rerwick is a super spot for seal watchers!

 Colsay is a small island, reaching 44m at it’s highest point, and approximately 600m long.
 There are the remains of a cairn at the highest point and as the land is fertle and green (farm land is at a premium in Shetland) Colsay is used for summer grazing of sheep.
 The sheep are transported by small boats from Spiggie beach to the only landing place at the far side of Colsay, called the “Owsin Gaet”.